-The answer to this question depends on your frying pan.
+Can you cook burgers without oil?
+The long answer short is that it depends on your frying pan.

 A seasoned cast iron or carbon steel skillet has a naturally non-stick coating of burnt-on oil and fat, which cookware geeks call a “patina.”
 That patina will act as a layer between the burger meat and the pan, keeping it from sticking.